 - How does X problem affect the morale/productivity of your team?

-When you have the numbers clear, reiterate the problem: “So you lose $X every week because of this problem.
-That’s over $X per year going down the drain until you solve this issue.”
+When you have the numbers clear, reiterate the problem: “So, you lose $X every week because of this problem.
+That’s more than $Y per year that’s going down the drain until you solve this issue.”

-Then, bring in your value point: “With our product, you could save $X every year by eliminating this problem for your team.”
+Then, bring in your value point: “With our product, you could save $Z every year by eliminating this problem for your team.”

-This data blew our minds, and will probably blow yours, too: According to studies done by our friends at Gong, sellers who use social proof in their sales calls have a 22% lower close rate. 😱
+This data blew our minds, and will probably blow yours, too: According to studies from our friends at Gong, sellers who use social proof in their sales calls have a 22% lower close rate.

 So, what’s the correct way to use social proof in your presentations?

-Favor customers that are part of the prospect’s tribe.
+Favor customers that are part of this prospect’s tribe.

-Imagine you’re selling to an SMB, and you tell them that Facebook is your customer.
-They’ll be impressed, sure.
-But they’ll also start to wonder if your product is really right for their small business.
+For example, imagine you’re selling to an SMB, and you tell them that Facebook is your customer.
+They’ll be impressed, sure… but they’ll also start to wonder if your product is really a good fit for their small business.

 Instead, when selling to SMBs, talk about your other SMB customers.
-Use examples of success stories from customers in the same field or industry.
-Or, find case studies that mirror their pain points.
+Use examples of happy customers who are in the same field or industry.
+Or, find customer stories that mirror this prospect—with similar pain points.

-With tribal social proof, you’ll gain the respect of prospects and show them you get them.
+With tribal social proof, you’ll gain the respect of prospects while demonstrating that you truly “get” them.

 Did you know that every presenter at Apple’s product launches speaks for just 10 minutes or less?

 This is because science tells us that the brain gets bored easily—our attention spans just can’t expand beyond a certain point.
 However, you can reengage your audience by introducing a change every 10 minutes.

-Take this principle and apply it to your sales presentations: If you’re presenting longer than 10 minutes, the prospect’s interest will steadily decrease.
+Apply this principle to your keynote sales presentations: If you’re presenting longer than 10 minutes, the prospect’s interest will steadily decline.
+Wrap it up.

-Our friends at Gong found there’s a sweet spot for winning sales presentations: 9.1 minutes.
+Our friends at Gong found that there’s a sweet spot for winning sales presentations: 9.1 minutes.
 It’s like the ideal elevator pitch for sales presentations.